nithishakumar/Pattern-After-Effects-Plugin/README.md

 # Pattern
-An Adobe After Effects plugin that creates Islamic star pattern-style animations using the Hankin's polygons-in-contact algorithm.
+An Adobe After Effects plugin that creates Islamic star pattern-style animations using Hankin's polygons-in-contact algorithm.
 Colors for animations are generated from datasets of images (illustrated by professional artists at Kurzgesagt) through k-means clustering.
 This plugin is based on the University of Waterloo's research paper "Islamic Star Patterns from Polygons in Contact" by Craig S. Kaplan (https://dl.acm.org/doi/pdf/10.5555/1089508.1089538).

 See LICENSE.md for license details.